Multidimensional Fourier series with quantum circuits: Fourier series with the Parallel Ansatz

 \section{Fourier series with the Parallel Ansatz}

-This section explaines more in deetail the Parallel Ansatz (PA) and studies its performance.
+This section explains in more detail the Parallel Ansatz (PA) and studies its performance.
 With this ansatz, we take advantage of larger Hilbert spaces for operations with the trainable gates, which determine the coefficients of the Fourier series.
 First, each data dimension is encoded in a different qudit.
 Then, we present the resulting state after the parameterized quantum circuit and the expectation value of an arbitrary observable $\mathcal{M}$ in this state.
 We also provide a variation of this ansatz that does not use entanglement in the trainable gates and we discuss the differences between the two models.

 Following the circuit of the PA in Fig. \ref{fig:ansatzes} (\textbf{b}), the $M-$qudit state after the circuit is given by

 Now the indices run from $1$ to $N = d^M$, being $M=n$, the number of qudits, and $d$ its dimension.
 The encoding gate is $S (\Vec{x}) = S(x_1)\otimes S(x_2)\otimes...\otimes S(x_M) = e^{ix_1H}\otimes e^{ix_2H}...e^{ix_MH}$, which can be rewritten as $S(\Vec{x}) = e^{i(x_1H^{(1)}+x_2H^{(2)}+...+x_MH^{(M)})}$, with